pixelink/typo3ProviderExtension76/README.md

 # typo3ProviderExtension76
 Provider Extension for TYPO3 v.
-7.6 with fluid styled content usage
+7.6 with fluid styled content usage **Features**

+    - Predefined Backend Layouts
+    - Space before and after for each CE
+    - Additional CSS class for each CE
+    - CE Headline labels roughly edited
+    - CE Layouts extended

 Some Backend Layouts are already integrated.
 Home Page not, as this is mostly to individual